ashish173/joshtalk/regex/realworld/01_slide.md

 !SLIDE code small bullet incremental
 # CLEANING TEXT #

-* You are given a text and you have to remove empty lines text = "   hello   world the space
+* You are given a text and you have to remove empty lines and spaces. text = "   hello   world the space